 - Right to Work (UK/EEC Passport or UK Birth Certificate or Bio-Metric Permit).

-The Licence will normally be issued for a period of 3 years, unless you have a time limited Right to Work Permit in which case your licence will be issued up to the expiry date of your permit.
+The Licence will normally be issued for a period of 3 years, unless you have a time limited Right to Work Permit or time limited DVLA driving licence in which case your licence will be issued up to the expiry date of your permit/driving licence.

 Should you require assistance at any time during the application process, please do not hesitate to contact us on 01952 381818 or email email@example.com.